accuknox/help/docs/faqs/troubleshooting-and-faqs.md

 **7. Is there a support for CIEM?**

-It is as part of the roadmap, like IOT edge, 5G Security, etc
+It is as part of the roadmap, like IOT edge, 5G Security

 **8. What will happen to my application running on a VM?**